Timothy Paul Smith Photography

 - Frontal angle of English Electric Lightning T.5 XS422 on display at Stennis Airport, March 2021—side-by-side cockpit trainer

-The Lightning T.5 was a rare two-seat, side-by-side trainer—just 22 were built.
-Designed to prepare pilots for the raw power and speed of the Lightning, this variant played a vital role in Cold War flight readiness.
+The Lightning T.5 was a rare two‑seat, side‑by‑side trainer, with only 22 ever built.
+It was created to prepare pilots for the Lightning’s raw power and extreme performance.
+During the Cold War, this variant played an important role in keeping pilots mission‑ready.

 Add this rare trainer to your collection—archival prints available now.